karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 Trading your privacy for convenience and "free" services is not a good deal.
 Remember the cliché "If it's free you are the product".
 I'm working on quitting Facebook as well, because at this point, it's basically full of random people that I haven't spoken to in years, and have no connection with.

-## Why is Telegram/Signal better?
+## Why is Telegram/Signal/Matrix better?

 Signal is not for profit and the ideal alternative.
 It runs on donations and cannot be bought by a company.

 Telegram is a good middle ground because people are more willing to switch to it, and it has a decent track record.
 I will allow the guy who funds it to defend himself, [here you go](https://t.me/durov/145).

+There's some amazing work being done with the [Matrix](https://matrix.org/faq/) protocol and something like [Element](https://element.io/) is a fairly decent E2EE replacement for something like Slack.

-They're also both open-source, meaning the their code is public and verifable.
+They're all open-source, meaning the their code is public and verifable.
 (Note: Telegram's servers are not open-source, but have been independently audited many times)

 Also, just take a look at [this](https://9to5mac.com/2021/01/04/app-privacy-labels-messaging-apps/).